-- Level 1 Observable inputs obtained from independent sources, such as quoted prices for identical assets and liabilities in active markets. - Level 2 Other inputs that are directly or indirectly observable in the market place. - Level 3 Unobservable inputs which are supported by little or no market activity.
+- Level 1 Observable inputs obtained from independent sources, such as quoted prices for identical assets and liabilities in active markets. - Level 2 Other inputs that are directly or indirectly observable in the market place. - Level 3 Unobservable inputs which are supported by little or no market activity, and unobservable inputs based on the Company's own assumptions used to measure liabilities at fair value.
+The inputs require significant management judgment or estimation.

-Treasury share
+Treasury shares